lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         > JDWP is a part of Java Platform Debugger Architecture; hence, the JPDA abbreviation is used in the ICF code.

-        In a Kubernetes manifest for your RCS, the `jpda` argument can be added to the command that calls the Docker ENTRYPOINT script.
+        In a Kubernetes manifest for your RCS, the `jpda` argument can be added to the command that calls the `/opt/openicf/bin/docker-entrypoint.sh` script.

         For example: